Skip to main content

 Significance of the festival

-As per Hindu scriptures, it is believed that Vasant Panchami is the birthday of Goddess Saraswati.
+As per Hindu scriptures, it is believed that Vasant Panchami is the birthday of Saraswati Devi.
 The festival is celebrated in most of the temples, homes and educational institutions across the country.
 The day is considered highly auspicious for Aksharabhyasam i.e the first writing of letters by the kids which forms the foundation for their learning process.
 The festival is celebrated with much devotion at Basara Saraswati Temple in Telangana.
 The temple is one of its kind in India.

-Goddess Saraswati is also known by the name Vagdevi ("vak" = speech and "devi" = goddess) i.e the Goddess of Purity Speech.
-She is also known by other names like Bhaarati, Vani, Sarada, Pustakadhaarini etc. It is believed that the blessings and grace of Goddess Saraswati is essential for becoming efficient in one's chosen field.
+Saraswati Devi is also known by the name Vagdevi ("vak" = speech and "devi" = goddess) i.e the Goddess of Purity Speech.
+She is also known by other names like Bhaarati, Vani, Sarada, Pustakadhaarini etc. It is believed that the blessings and grace of Saraswati Devi is essential for becoming efficient in one's chosen field.
 Devotees who worshiping Her on this special day are blessed with wisdom, knowledge and clarity and purity in speech without speech disorders.

 Vasant Panchami is not celebrated much in the Southern states of India as the South Indians worship Goddess Saraswati on the 'Mula Nakshatram' day during Dussehra Navaratri.
 However the festival is celebrated with much fervor and devotion in some of the Northern and Eastern states particularly in West Bengal and Odisha.